 Yes, NANA owns NANA Development Corporation (NDC).
 Founded in 1974, NDC is an investment management company with a broad range of subsidiaries and affiliates providing an array of services across many industries, including:

-NDC has companies operating in four continents, eight countries and 50 states.
+NDC has companies operating in four continents, 15 countries and 50 states.